roiz-git/MpdMacOS/README.md

 # MPD macOS Menubar Controller

-A macOS application that displays the currently playing MPD song in the menubar.
+A Mpd Client for macOS that displays the currently playing MPD song in the menubar, allows playlist and queue management and integrates with the Mac's media keys.

 ## Version History